swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh/index.md

 Let's put these concepts into practice.
 We'll use `FsCheck`, the F# library, to test these properties against both bad and good implementations.

-As of F# 5, it's really easy to load FsCheck into the interactive workspace.
+As of F# 5, it's easy to load FsCheck into the interactive workspace.
 You can just reference it directly like this:

 ```fsharp {src=#nugetFsCheck}
 #r "nuget:FsCheck"